What is the purpose of an inspection?

 Ensure that all previous concerns or complaints have been followed up and that there are clear records to show how the provision has learnt and improved.
 Find a Complaints model policy here.
 See also a Handling Complaints in Early Years Settings staff training presentation which you can distribute to staff.

 Leaders and managers are expected to have a realistic view of the quality of their provision and know what to improve.
-There is no requirement to have a written self-evaluation document but should be prepared to talk about the quality of education and care they provide and how they provide for the needs of all children.
+There is no requirement to have a written self-evaluation document but they should be prepared to talk about the quality of education and care they provide and how they provide for the needs of all children.